STUDENT CLUBS AND AFFINITY GROUPS

 ASA engages in discussion related to life on the African continent and provides support and encouragement to African-identified students.

-Promotes Asian, Asian-American and Pacific Island cultures through weekly meetings and activities.
-In addition to their regular meetings, the Asian Society supports the publication of The Asian and works in Chinatown on a regular basis, tutoring and providing English support.
+Promotes Asian, Asian-American, and Pacific Island cultures through weekly meetings and activities.
+In addition to their regular meetings, the Asian Society supports production of the Loose Leaf student publication and engages in Boston’s Chinatown on a regular basis, tutoring and providing English support.